What is on the GRE Verbal section?

-Think of the GRE verbal section as vocabulary on steroids.
+Think of the GRE verbal section, officially known as the GRE Verbal Reasoning measure, as vocabulary on steroids.
 You won’t just be assailed by words like scurrilous, incorrigible, and portentous; these words will oftentimes be embedded in sentences that are so opaque they seemed to have jumped out of a philosophy dissertation (indeed a reading passage may be just that).
+Your GRE Verbal Reasoning practice will need to focus on reading comprehension, passage analysis, English grammar, and some intense vocabulary.
+Get ready to become a wordsmith!

-The first question type you will see is a Text Completion (TC).
+The first question type you will see on the GRE Verbal test is a Text Completion (TC).
 They are those fill-in-the-blank sentences, you may have seen before.
 However, with the new GRE, the writers have really outdone themselves.
 Not only will you have a one-blank sentence, in which you have to choose which vocabulary best fits the blank, but you also can have as many as three-blanks, which can be all packed into one sentence or, more diabolically still, spread out over an entire paragraph.

 A variant on the Text Completion is the Sentence Equivalence question.
 The good news is there will only be one sentence and one blank.
 The bad news is you have to choose two out of six answer choices.
 Sorry, no partial credit (which also goes for the TC questions).